 If you are out with your dog at night and you shine a flashlight in their direction, you may notice that their eyes seem to glow green.
 Not all dogs’ eyes do this, but those that do have a light-reflecting surface that’s also found in other species in nature.
 Your dog, like animals that are nocturnal or crepuscular (active at twilight), has eyes that act as mirrors, enabling them to see better in dark conditions.

-Conclusion – Dog Breeds With Green Eyes
+Final Thoughts – Dog Breeds With Green Eyes

 If you’re thinking of buying a dog with green eyes, such as an American Pit Bull Terrier or a Pomeranian Husky, be sure that you’ve learned as much as you can about these two active and energetic breeds.
 American Pit Bull Terriers make caring and loyal family dogs when raised in a loving environment.
 However, they require plenty of attention, daily exercise, and sturdy chew toys.
 Pomeranian Huskies have thick double coats that require a great deal of maintenance.
 This breed varies in temperament, with some dogs requiring more independence, while others enjoy family life.